bishal0602/UrbanLabyrinth/README.md

 ### Building from Source

-If you prefer to build the project from source, follow these instructions:
+If you use other OS or prefer to build the project from source, follow these instructions:

 1. **Clone the repository:**
 ```